Poor Man's Bible: Reproduction of motifs

 In a world before the printed book, fidelity to the original in transcribing of books by hand was the only thing that maintained the Bible and other works of literature for posterity.
 Along with the written words of the document were often transcribed commentaries and illustrations.
 While talented illuminators added their own style and embellishments, the form of many pictures remained the same, and different scenes or motifs were repeated many times and in different media.

 There is, for example a particular motif of several sheep, one of which has a foot raised to scratch its ear, which occurs in Italy in the 13th and 14th centuries in manuscript illumination, wall paintings and carved stone panels.
 A motif of paired flying winged figures which is seen on pagan Roman sarcophagi passed into Christian art as a very commonly used portrayal of angels.
 The reproduction of figures from manuscripts was particularly common in stained glass windows with various Biblia Pauperum being frequent sources.

 Transfer of ideas

 There exists a folio of drawings by Villard de Honnecourt from Picard in France, who between the years of about 1220 and 1230 travelled, for reasons unknown, in France and other parts of Europe as far as Hungary, producing drawings of motifs architectural, scientific and figural.
 The drawings, for the most part, are not original designs.
 They are drawn from buildings and artworks that he saw on his travels.
-In order that they might be utilised as designs for students, they were carefully annotated by a skilled calligrapher and placed into a leather portfolio.
+In order that they might be utilized as designs for students, they were carefully annotated by a skilled calligrapher and placed into a leather portfolio.
 They give us a clear indication of the way in which decorative motifs and figurative subjects could be transferred from one region to another and from one artform to another.

 Although the names of many masons, painters, illuminators and stained glass artists are unknown, the movements of some are traceable, including: